celenityy/BadBlock/README.md

 <br>

 *1 The keyword here is **important**, because this doesn't necessarily apply to every feature that claims to be "security" related.
 For instance, in the combined `BadBlock` lists & `Microsoft` Lists, Smartscreen is blocked.
 The reason is simple: It's extremely invasive from a privacy perspective, [as it directly sends every URL you visit, names & data about the apps you use on your device, & other sensitive information to Microsoft, without any obfuscation or attempt at anonymizing the data](https://www.bleepingcomputer.com/news/microsoft/windows-10-smartscreen-sends-urls-and-app-names-to-microsoft/).
 Not to mention this is not made clear or transparent to the user at all, & always enabled by default.
 Therefore, I have no problem blocking it due to the extreme privacy risk it poses.
-However, on the contrary, we don't block Google's [Safe Browsing](https://safebrowsing.google.com/), as it is generally not a concern for privacy unless you enable the "Enhanced" mode on certain browsers, and provides real-world benefits.
+However, on the contrary, BadBlock doesn't block Google's [Safe Browsing](https://safebrowsing.google.com/), as it is generally not a concern for privacy unless you enable the "Enhanced" mode on certain browsers, and provides real-world benefits.

 *2 Legitimate functionality can be defined as things that provide an actual benefit to the end user, that the user is actively choosing to take advantage of, and that is not harming their privacy or security to an unacceptable extent.
-For instance, we're not going to block `google.com` in any of our lists - Even though it's highly questionable from a privacy standpoint and I don't recommend using it, it also serves as a legitimate search engine that provides value to end-users.
+For instance, BadBlock will not block `google.com` in any of the lists - Even though it's highly questionable from a privacy standpoint and I don't recommend using it, it also serves as a legitimate search engine that provides value to end-users.

 *3 These domains are generally harmless from a privacy perspective, as they only act when directly clicked.
 It only causes unnecessary breakage & headache, without any clear real-world benefits.
 There will be exceptions to this however when a domain used for referrals is also used for actual advertising/tracking & called on its own (ex. `Adjust` domains & Google `AdService` Domains).